Yigit4416/my-searcher/README.md

 - [x] when trying to go settings to main page it will try to go "/" than "/settings" again. searcPage.tsx has const userBang = getUserChoice(); problem probably caused by await.
 Take a look at it.
 - [x] make settings tab
 - [x] make sure that user choice will used in search part
+- [ ] when user change a setting give them a notification
+- [ ] make custom analytics
 - [ ] YOU NEED RATE LIMITER you have 10 RPM and 1500 req/day put a reate limiter for 24h 1500req
 - [ ] allow for custom bangs (will attach to db)